 The Bible is the history book of the world as it accurately documents all major events that have taken place on our planet from the past 6000 years of its creation.
-The Bible also teaches us about who God is, His love for mankind and His express commands and teachings which if followed are the keys to a peaceful and healthy life in harmony with God our Creator here on Earth.
-It also invites us to accept the bargain of a lifetime – an absolutely free gift of eternal life in a perfect paradise where there will be no more pain, death, suffering, or sin!
+The Bible also teaches us about who God is, His love for humanity, and His express commands and teachings, which, if followed, are the keys to a peaceful and healthy life in harmony with God our Creator, here on Earth.
+It also invites us to accept the bargain of a lifetime – the gift of eternal life in a perfect paradise where there will be no more pain, death, suffering, or sin!

 The two parts of the Bible

-The Bible is split into 2 halves, the Old Testament and the New Testament.
+The Bible is split into 2 parts, the Old Testament and the New Testament.
 The Old Testament is also known as the Jewish Tanakh and contains the first 39 books of the Bible.

 The portions of the Old Testament written in Aramaic are Genesis 31:47; Jeremiah 10:11; Ezra 4:8-6:18; Ezra 7:12-26; Daniel 2:4-7:28 while the rest of the Old Testament is written in Hebrew.